nicm42/100-days-of-code-v2/log 2.md

 **Day 43: 27th January 2021**
 I tested Infinite Cats in Edge and it works, so I declared it done.
 I went to update my GitHub Profile, discovered it was more up-to-date in GitHub than on my computer because I have a thing in it that's fetching my Hashnode posts.
 So I discovered how to use Git stash and resolve merge conflicts.
 I then started Wes Bos's React course.
 The npm installation I had to do twice because so much of it failed the first time - but worked the secod even though I hadn't changed anything.
 I am glad I already understand what's going on with all of that, as when I tried learning React before I was fine in FreeCodeCamp but as soon as I got outside of it all of the Create React App stuff completely confused me.

+**Day 44: 28th January 2021**
+I did three videos of Wes Bos's course.
+It all looks familiar and makes sense so far.
+I am going slowly on it in the hopes that doing a bit each day will help me remember it, as I'll be doing some React every day for a while.